 After applying, the board of examiners will make a decision.
 The processing of the application will take about 4 weeks and students will receive a confirmation by e-mail.

 If necessary the OSC can give you a written statement that you have fulfilled all the obligations of the Master's examination on request.
 Students of the class of September 2012 and earlier can use an earlier system of graduating.
 Please contact your study advisor for more information.

 In the Student Repository, Leiden University programmes are building an online archive that makes Bachelor and Master theses easily searchable and publicly available (if desired).
 At Leiden University we treat BSc and BA theses confidentially unless supervisor and student agree to make the thesis publically available.
 Master theses are made publicly available unless supervisor and student agree (in exceptional circumstances) to make the thesis not publicly available.

-Do not forget to fill out the consent form and hand it in at the information desk.
-For more information and an FAQ, please see the Student Repository Website.
+Do not forget to fill out the consent form (page 2 of the application form) and send it to the OSC.
+For more information and a manual for uploading your thesis pdf, please see the Student Repository Website.